matthewscharles/UE5-Wwise-Demo/README.md

 Priorities are set for consistency on the central rhythmic "falling" sound and game events.
 Minor details such as individually spatialised sounds for the destruction of blocks are set to low priority, and limited to ten simultaneous instances.

-## Loading SoundBanks and Memory Management
+## SoundBanks and Memory Management

+The player can switch tracks by pressing the track skip buttons found on the pause screen; the music will enter at the current level state.

-Auto-generated SoundBanks did not seem appropriate due to the size of concurrently loaded clips in the interactive music hierarchy.
+Auto-generated SoundBanks are not appropriate due to the size of concurrently loaded clips in the interactive music hierarchy.

-At present, the player can switch tracks by pressing the track skip buttons found on the pause screen.

 Initial tests with the profiler indicated that dynamically loading the music tracks reduced memory, but also produced performance issues including music and SFX dropouts.

-As a temporary measure, the music SoundBanks are currently loaded into memory by default in this version, with memory use at around 200MB at runtime – fine for a proof of concept in a music-oriented game, but not acceptable for production.
+As a temporary measure, the music SoundBanks are currently loaded into memory by default, with memory use at around 200MB at runtime.
+This is fine for a proof of concept in a music-oriented game, but would generally not be acceptable for production.

-Since the player can enter the music at different level states, it is not possible just to stream the first section of the music; streaming all stems may cause further performance issues.

 I am currently working on loading the music tracks dynamically.